jakobringler/blog/content/notes/PYRO.md

 ### Pyro Trail Source

 ### Retiming

 John Kunz recorded a great demo about retiming volumes.
 You can find my notes here: [[notes/Retiming Techniques for Pyro |Retiming Techniques for Pyro]]

+## Affect Rigid Body Pieces in Pyro Simulation

+To achieve a floaty look you can crank up the feedback scale under the `Collisions` tab of the pyro solver.

 ---